Schemes in Antiques

-Schemes in Antiques (古董局中局 (Gǔdǒng jú zhōng jú)) is a 2021 adventure, suspense film based on Ma Boyong's novel title, Antique Bureau Central Bureau, directed by Derek Kwok and produced by Han Sanping.
+Schemes in Antiques (古董局中局 (Gǔdǒng jú zhōng jú)) is a 2021 adventure, suspense film based on Ma Boyong's novel, Antique Bureau Central Bureau, directed by Derek Kwok and produced by Han Sanping.
 The film stars Lei Jiayin, Li Xian, Xin Zhilei and Ge You.
 The movie tells of a dispute in the cultural relics circle caused by the return of a Buddha head by the Japanese Kido family.

 The film was released in China on November 28, 2021, and later in Hong Kong on April 21, 2022, by Emperor Motion Pictures, it was postponed due to Hong Kong theatre closure of COVID-19 omicron variant pandemic.

 Plot

 Miss Kido from Japan (Matsumoto Lili) is about to return a Buddha head of Wu Zetian Mingtang in the Tang Dynasty to China, but she indicated that the descendants of Xu Family, the white character door of the "Five Vessels", an authoritative organization of the cultural relics industry, would come to receive it.
 And the descendants of Xu's family wish (Lei Jiayin), although they have a talent for ancient times, they have no ambitions.
 The appearance of the Buddha's head disrupted his life.
 The entrustment of the granddaughter Huang Yanyan (Xin Zhilei), the head of Wumai, the bizarre death of his father, the persecution of Wumai genius medicine (Li Xian), and the grandfather's death (Ge You)'s follow-up and the pursuit of the mysterious man Lao Zhaofeng (Qin Yan), the wish must be entangled by the forces of all parties to find out the truth of the Buddha's head.